 Myno Carbon, led by CEO and co-founder Thor Kallestad, has emerged as a climate tech startup on a mission to combat climate change.
 Despite their background in the oilfield industry, Kallestad and his team recognized the need for change and launched Myno in 2020.

-Myno’s first large-scale biochar application project will be in the greater Stevens County region in Washington State supporting regenerative agriculture.
-Myno in partnership with Stevens County Conservation District (SCCD), Colville Reservation Conservation District (CRCD), Washington State University Extension (WSU), Avista Corporation, and the WA Sustainable...
+Myno in partnership with Stevens County Conservation District (SCCD), Colville Reservation Conservation District (CRCD), Washington State University Extension (WSU), and the WA Sustainable Farms & Fields Program applied 800 tons of biochar product as a soil amendment on 8 diverse regional farms.

 Myno was proud to receive the "Clean and Prosperous Washington Giuliani Clean Energy Entrepreneur Award" recognizing companies leading clean energy innovation.
 The award recognizes Myno’s innovative Carbon Removal Facility model of converting sustainable timber waste into biochar and renewable energy while creating green jobs in our...